All Episodes

 I have no idea.

-We're gonna dismiss all those charges.
+We're going to dismiss all those charges.

 I just, I really think that people are suffering from a complete and utter lack of common sense.

-Like there's Trump derangement syndrome, and then there's just this, whatever this is, which seems to me to be a complete and utter, it's just a shambles of a person, whoever that is.
+Like there's Trump derangement syndrome and then there's just this, whatever this is, which seems to me to be a complete and utter, it's just a shambles of a person, whoever that is.

 And it's, you know, it's the same idea as like what we're looking at with the Pacific Palisades.

-You know, I've been talking a lot about what happened in Hawaii, what happened in California, what happened in North Carolina, now what happened in Kerrville, Texas, you know, all of these quote unquote weather events, and they're so extreme, and we've never seen anything like it before, and they try to scare us with climate change or say it's Trump's fault and all this other BS, but we can track it to certain things.
+You know, I've been talking a lot about what happened in Hawaii, what happened in California, what happened in North Carolina, now what happened in Kerrville, Texas, you know, all of these quote-unquote weather events.

 And there are other extraneous elements where each of these extreme weather occurrences are happening.